 At a time when thoughtful, innovative, and engaging science journalism has never been more essential, the KSJ Fellowship offers mid-career journalists an unparalleled opportunity to hone their skills, deepen their knowledge, and tap into the rich network of experts at some of the world’s top universities.
 While in the program, fellows embark on a course of independent study, augmented by twice-weekly seminars taught by some of the world’s leading scientists and storytellers, as well as a variety of rotating, skills-focused master classes and workshops.

-Each year 10 accomplished science journalists are selected from a competitive pool of applicants to join the program.
-Recent fellows have come from BBC News, Bloomberg, Xinhua News Agency, Sydney Morning Herald, New Scientist, The Wall Street Journal, The Chronicle of Higher Education, STAT, and The New York Times, among other publications.
+Traditionally, each year 10 accomplished science journalists are selected from a competitive pool of applicants to join the program.
+In recent years, they have come from BBC News, Bloomberg, Xinhua News Agency, Sydney Morning Herald, New Scientist, The Wall Street Journal, The Chronicle of Higher Education, STAT, and The New York Times, among other publications.
+During the 2020-21 and 2021-22 academic years, the program varied from this routine by offering remote project fellowships, a measure taken in response to the Covid-19 pandemic.
+Standard operations are expected to resume in the 2022-23 year.
 (Learn more about the KSJ Fellowship here.)

 As part of its mission to promote excellence in science journalism, KSJ publishes an award-winning digital science magazine, Undark which reaches millions of readers annually.
 The magazine’s work is routinely republished by some of the world’s most respected media outlets, including The Atlantic, Scientific American, Smithsonian, Time, Newsweek, NPR, Quartz, Salon, and Slate.
 Renowned for its rigorous and comprehensive fact-checking process, Undark has won numerous national awards, including the 2018 George K. Polk Award in Environmental Reporting.
 (Learn more about Undark here.)